Compiler-Design-Lab/.github/profile/README.md

 - **Front-End Development:** All team members have expertise in HTML, CSS, React, and Tailwind CSS.
 - **Research in Machine Learning:** Several members have experience in machine learning.
 - **UI/UX Design:** Figma proficiency and experience with Adobe design tools.
-- **Video Editing & Graphic Design:** Proficiency in tools like Adobe Photoshop, Final Cut Pro, and PowerDirector.
+- **App Development:** Flutter proficiency across multiple team members.
+- **Software Quality Assurance (SQA):** Expertise in ensuring software quality and testing.
-- **Productivity Tools:** Strong skills in office productivity tools like Word, Excel, and PowerPoint.
+- **Productivity Tools:** Strong skills in office tools like Word, Excel, and PowerPoint.

 ---